mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/index.md

 navigationTitle:  Evaluation
 title: Evaluation
 menuWeight: 10
-excerpt: Installing DC/OS for evaluation using Universal Installer
+excerpt: Installing DC/OS for evaluation using the Universal Installer
 ---

 This page explains about the Universal Installer and the evaluation methods that are supported for both DC/OS OSS (default) and DC/OS Enterprise installation.
 You can evaluate the installation of DC/OS cluster based on your requirements.